“Learning is experiencing, everything else is just information” Albert Einstein

 - Arts and creative crafts

 Our group facilities are improving constantly.
-We have a dry classroom and a brand new human pig-arc for indoor activities, a forest school area, a picnic area and of course, access to the fields, meadows and woodlands.
+We have a dry classroom, eco Straw Lodge building and human pig-arc for indoor activities, a forest school area, a picnic area and of course, access to the fields, meadows, woodlands and ponds.
 Coach parking is available and we have a thought provoking compost loo (in addition to conventional toilets).

 Programmes can be tailored to suit your group’s needs and whilst visits are generally planned and delivered by our experienced education staff, schools are welcome to lead their own visits.
 Please contact us to discuss your requirements, for support in planning and to make your booking.